EFLY3/FA18OOPDA_GROUP6_RealEstate/README.md

 10/27/18 - Divided the GUI into three frames, an opening frame that asks if a user is buying or selling, a frame for buyers and a frame for sellers.
 It's stored in branch guiTake2 -Emily

+10/22/18 - I uploaded the Realtor and Appraiser classes along with some ideas to develop the more complicated methods -Denisha

 10/22/18 - I uploaded a sort of "skeleton" for the GUI in a branch "guiTake1".
 Contact me if you have any questions or ideas - Emily

 10/22/18 - I uploaded the .java version of the Propery classes and added the cover page to our readme file. - Rich